Phisto/Moodle-HU-App/README.md

 ## Hpple

-The "insert name" App uses Hpple to parse HTML data.
+The "insert name" app uses Hpple to parse HTML data.

 ### License

-The "insert name" App is released under the GNU General Public License (GPL).
+The "insert name" app is released under the GNU General Public License (GPL).

 See <http://www.gnu.org/licenses/> for details.